 They do not provide info about the exact materials used in the construction of these Easton Syclone poles, but this is a synthetic material that can be up to 80% more flexible than aluminum.
 They also return to their initial shape after being bent, and this makes them perfect for windy conditions.
 Though, I must say that in extremely heavy winds I would love to have poles with some resistance.
 Such poles are also not the best option in situations with sudden snow accumulated on the roof, the tent would go flat.

 The weight of this composite material is very similar to aluminum.
 You realize this also when you compare the weight of the previous Mutha Hubba NX 3 with its DAC poles and this new version with composite poles, the weight is almost exactly the same.
 I do not know if they can make it super-light because this tent is not in this category yet.

 The structure is not a dome, it is more a tunnel style structure.
 The main ridge pole pulls the doors up and makes them vertical.
 The short cross pole pulls the walls up.
 Those two combined effects give lots of headroom in this tent.
 The poles’ attachment to the tent’s case is through the usual grommets, see one in the picture:

-The full coverage rainfly is 20D ripstop nylon with 1200 mm Xtreme Shield waterproof rating.
+The full-coverage rainfly is 20D ripstop nylon with a 1200 mm Xtreme Shield waterproof rating.
 The canopy is 20D ripstop nylon and 15D nylon micro mesh.
-The floor is 30D ripstop nylon with 3000 mm rating, it is a bathtub design.
+The floor is 30D ripstop nylon with a 3000 mm rating, it is a bathtub design.
 They use what they call StayDry door design which channels the water along the door instead of getting on the zippers.

 There is plenty of mesh everywhere around on the inner tent, and this is combined with 2 vents on the fly.
 So ventilation is good and condensation should be minimal, but this depends on the number of people, outside temperature, wind direction, and various other factors.